 Shroud is currently one of the most renowned faces in the world of live game streaming.

-On April fools day as a joke Shroud announced that he is going pro in VALORANT.
-Needless to say, it shocked everyone in the FPS community.
-While it was pretty clear that he was actually joking, apparently that tweet has more truth to it than one might think.
+On April Fool’s Day, as a joke, Shroud announced that he is going pro in VALORANT.
+It shocked everyone in the FPS community.
+While it was pretty clear that he was actually joking, apparently, that tweet has more truth to it than one might think.

-In his latest youtube video published on his second channel Shroudy Rowdy, he explained that he wants to compete but he can’t compete in VALORANT.
-The main reasoning behind his choice to not be a pro in VALORANT is due to the fact that he wants some free time to himself to avoid burnout.
-Contrary to popular belief, streaming full time while also competing with a professional team at the same time can be soul-consuming.
+In his latest YouTube video published on his second channel, Shroudy Rowdy, he explained that he wants to compete but can’t compete in VALORANT.
+The main reason behind his choice not to be a pro in VALORANT is that he wants some free time to avoid burnout.
+Contrary to popular belief, streaming full-time while competing with a professional team simultaneously can be soul-consuming.

 Shroud enjoys the streamer life too much